pm4js/pm4js-core/DOCS.md

 * **isFit**: boolean value that is True if the number of missing tokens is 0 and **missingActivitiesInModel** is empty; False otherwise
 * **reachedMarking**: the marking reached at the end of the replay.

+# Statistics

+## Log

+### General

+PM4JS offers some general log [statistics](./pm4js/statistics/log/general.js).
+The provided statistics are:
+* Retrieval of a dictionary of start activities.
+For each start activity, returns the number of cases that started with the given activity: **GeneralLogStatistics.getStartActivities(eventLog)**.
+As optional parameter, an activity key can be provided.
+* Retrieval of a dictionary of end activities.
+For each end activity, returns the number of cases that finished with the given activity: **GeneralLogStatistics.getEndActivities(eventLog)**.
+As optional parameter, an activity key can be provided.
+* Retrieval of the count of the occurrences of the values of an attribute (as dictionary): **GeneralLogStatistics.getAttributeValues(eventLog, attributeKey)**
+* Retrieval of the variants of an event log.
+A dictionary associating to each variant the number of occurrences for the given variant is returned: **GeneralLogStatistics.getVariants(eventLog)**.
+As optional parameter, an activity key can be provided.
+* Retrieval of the set of attributes at the event level starting from an event log: **GeneralLogStatistics.getEventAttributesList(eventLog)**
+* Retrieval of the set of attributes at the trace level starting from an event log: **GeneralLogStatistics.getCaseAttributesList(eventLog)**